 Here, too, heavy partying, drinking, drug use and the like naturally happened, as a sort of motor that kept the entire enterprise going.
 As a live band, they were excellent and going to a Faces concert must have felt like attending a vast party, according to most reviews of the time.
 With the Faces, Lane finally toured the US many times where they had a huge following.
 (In later years he would eventually move to Austin, Texas and get married to an American.)

 In 1973, Ronnie left the band, turned part-time farmer, moved to Wales, and started new musical projects.
-Even though he received real money for his work with the Faces.
-However, he was not happy.
+He received real money for his work with the Faces, however, he was not happy.
 Among his new projects was the “folk” band Slim Chance.
 (Their 1975 release “Anymore For Anymore” obviously was the inspiration for the title of the book at hand).

 Ronnie also brought back a 26ft Airstream Caravan from an American tour and had it converted into a recording stage with all the latest equipment.
 It was called the LMS, “Lane’s Mobile Studio.”
 (Some tracks of The Who’s Quadrophenia and Clapton’s Rainbow Concert were recorded there.)